wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part5.md

 We have defined two generic blueprints.
 One defines a one stage, multiple jobs pipeline, allowing parallel runs on separate agents, each with multiple steps.
 The simpler and more recommended blueprint defines a one stage, one job, with multiple steps pipeline.
 It keeps things simple, running everything on one agent.

-Both blueprints call our **bootstrap** template, which in injects other templates introducing DevSecOps scans such as SonarQube and WhiteSource, as well as custom built **building code** scripts and products, based on queue-time parameters.
+Both blueprints call our **bootstrap** template, which injects other templates introducing DevSecOps scans such as SonarQube and WhiteSource, as well as custom built **building code** scripts and products, based on queue-time parameters.

 > Azure-Pipeline-Steps.yml flow
 > ![Azure-Pipeline-Steps.yml](/images/moving-hundreds-of-pipeline-snowflakes-part5-1.png)